gti-gatech/BikewaySim/readme.md

 1. Using results to generate several metrics for assessing the impacts of planned cycling facilities

 ## Install instructions:
+- Asssumes that you have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and [git](https://git-scm.com/downloads) installed for your system already
 - Clone the repository (and the transit-routing submodule) into your desired directory
 ```
 git clone --recurse-submodules -j8 https://github.com/reidx19/BikewayDev
 ```
-- Install conda to set up a Python virtual environment by following the [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
-- Using conda's CLI, install the invluded environment named `environment.yml` and name it `bikewaysim`
+- Create a new conda environment named `bikewaysim` using the `environment.yml` file (make sure that you're in the directory with the .yml file)
 ```
 conda env create -n bikewaysim environment.yml
 ```